datanav/docs/talk/systems/poweroffice.rst

         #.
 Click on **Sales Accounts** on left menu
         #.
 Make sure you have selected an account for **Standard Sales Account**

-    .. dropdown:: **I can not see my CRM companies and contacts in PowerOffice**
+    .. dropdown:: **Why can I not see my CRM companies and contacts in PowerOffice**

         Companies and contacts in CRM will only sync to PowerOffice if they are associated or involved with a closed/won deal.